nazmulb/cucumber/README.md

    Then I end up with 2
 ```

-We can use `Background` to have a common `Given` steps for all of the scenarios:
+We can use `Background` to have common `Given` steps for all of the scenarios:

 ```feature
 Feature: Addition